*Individual results vary, see disclaimer.

 What is the recovery like for the MACS lift?

 After the surgery, patients are able to go home the very same day.
 However, it’s important that patients have a friend, spouse or family member who can drive them home and help them at least for a few days after the procedure.
 The patient will be required to wear a head garment for about a week.
 Dr Beldholm will remove it during a patient’s follow up appointment.
 Bruising and swelling usually disappear by 1-2 weeks.
-After two weeks, the patient’s incisions can be easily hidden with makeup.
+Makeup can help hide the incision after around 2 weeks.
 It’s important to remember that all surgeries carry the potential for risks.
 Dr Bernard will discuss them in full detail with the patient during the initial consultation.